idiap/bob/doc/index.rst

 * To just get started using |project|, skip ahead to :doc:`Installation`.

+* If you make use of |project| or any `Satellite Packages`_, we would appreciate if you referred to one of our publications as described in :doc:`Overview`.

 * For more detailed information, scroll down to the User's Guide, Developer's Guide or Reference manual.

 We believe in free software and development standards. |project| is a freely